ronaldoussoren/pyobjc/docs/index.rst

-  It might be possible to support iOS, but that will require significant engineering, as well as making sure that PyObjC's implementation is compatible with Appstore rules (in particular the usage of dynamic code generation).
+  It might be possible to support iOS, but that will require significant engineering, as well as making sure that PyObjC's implementation is compatible with AppStore rules (in particular the usage of dynamic code generation).

+* Python 2.x

+  The latest releaes of PyObjC that supports Python 2.7 is version 5.3.
+Note that this version is no longer maintained.

+* Alternative Python implementations, like PyPy and Jython.

+  PyObjC uses some low-level trickery that is not supported by those implementations.

 General documentation
 =====================